 Kernel-pults, due to their random chance of throwing butter that stuns your zombies, can become these should the Random Number God choose to be nasty and cause them to constantly chuck butter.
 Coupled with snow peas that slow your zombies from reaching them, and you may have a nightmare on your hands.

-In the second game Egypt zone, Explorer Zombies.
+In the Egypt zone, Explorer Zombies.
 Not very resilient, but they can one-hit-kill your plants and can be extremely dangerous if they hide behind a more resilient zombie.

 Cattails in any pool stage.
 It fires spikes that home in on the screen & can also pop balloons, making it easier to take Balloon Zombies down.

 The Gloom-shroom/Garlic combo.
 The garlic diverts the zombies down to other lanes and clustered up together so that the Gloom-shroom can blast them.
 This can eliminate at least 75% of the zombies types in the almanac.
 Unfortunately, they don't stop Zombonis and Gargantuar, so keep some one-hitters and a front row of Spikerocks as buffer.